- Red Hat Enterprise Linux (RHEL) 4.6+, 5, 6, 7, 8, 9

 # sosreport -n kvm,amd

-Individual modules may provide additional options that may be specified via the
+Individual plugins may provide additional options that may be specified via the

 sos package must be installed in order to run the